dtao/PhilosopherDeveloper/source/posts/carousels-context-and-judgment.markdown

 ![The carousel on the Regal Cinemas home page](/images/good-carousel.png)

 See, I actually think that this one makes sense.
-Yes, there are little interactive elements--links to buy tickets and view the trailer for each film--but they hardly seem like the focus here (as is evidenced by their tiny size and way-off-to-the-bottom-left positioning).
+Yes, there are little interactive elements---links to buy tickets and view the trailer for each film---but they hardly seem like the focus here (as is evidenced by their tiny size and way-off-to-the-bottom-left positioning).
 I would guess that the implicit purpose of this carousel is simply to give the visitor a quick survey of what's playing right now.
 To me, it serves that purpose well.

 So this is a clear example of how the context you bring to something affects your judgment of that thing.
 We could judge carousels based on their click generation effectiveness, in which case they look pretty bad: